HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-max_pool3d                               Yes      Yes      No      No        No       No        No        No       No     torch.nn.functional max_pool3d_with_indices                  Yes      Yes      No      No        No       No        No        No       No     torch.nn.functional mish                                     Yes      Yes      No      No        No       No        No        No       No     torch.nn.functional mse_loss                                 Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional nll_loss                                 Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional one_hot                                  Yes      Yes      Yes     No        Yes      Yes       No        No       No     torch.nn.functional
+max_pool3d                               Yes      Yes      No      No        No       No        No        No       No     torch.nn.functional max_pool3d_with_indices                  Yes      Yes      No      No        No       No        No        No       No     torch.nn.functional mish                                     Yes      Yes      No      No        No       No        No        No       No     torch.nn.functional multilabel_margin_loss                   Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional multi_margin_loss                        Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional mse_loss                                 Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional nll_loss                                 Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional one_hot                                  Yes      Yes      Yes     No        Yes      Yes       No        No       No     torch.nn.functional